Cognigy/Documentation/docs/en/docs/webchat/v2/features.md

 ## Date Picker

-Anytime your Bot asks for a date input via the Webchat, it will let users select that Date through an interactive Date Picker.
+Anytime your Bot asks for a date input via the Webchat widget, it will let users select that Date through an interactive Date Picker.

 At first, it will present the user a button that indicates the selection of a date.